jakeogh/shell-command-lock/README.md

 1. IMPORTANT: If the trap is re-defined in the parent script, then that trap will need to handle deleting the lock.

+2. The lockfile is orphaned if a exit signal happens after the lock is obtained and before trap is set.